-Credit scoring takes years of your past credit repayment history to build and if you have paid all repayment on time, it is likely that your credit score will remain on top but there are still few aspects which could jeopardise your credit score although you never missed your repayments.
-It may be due to factors which can be resolved easily. it may be due to wrong credit report entries by creditors which needs ‘Notice of Correction’.
+Credit scoring takes years of your past credit repayment history to build, and if you have paid all your repayments on time, it is likely that your credit score will remain on top.
+However, there are still a few aspects that could jeopardise your credit score, even if you have never missed a repayment.

 If you need to boost your credit score, it won’t happen overnight.